zapmal/ongaku/README.md

 - `./updateSchemas.sh`

+In order for the script to work there needs to be a `/prisma/schemas` directory and a `/prisma/base.prisma`, both are already on the repository so don't delete them.

-If there's a problem with the script then you can add the model manually in `/prisma/schema.prisma`.
+If there's a problem with the script then you can still do it manually, adding the models on `/prisma/schema.prisma`.